 Homemade strawberry jam made with sure jell is one of my favorite ways to preserve fresh strawberries.
-The hot water bath canning method is super simple and a great recipe for canning beginners.
+The hot water bath canning of jam method is super simple and a great recipe for canning beginners.

 Jump to: